Setup of the Crazyflie 2.x Environment

 $ git clone https://github.com/UniAgent-CyberPhysicalAssets/cps.asset.crazyflie

-It is a prerequisite for all subsequent steps in this tutorial, including:
+This resource is a prerequisite for all subsequent steps in this tutorial, including:

 • Launching the cfclient tool to configure Crazyflie hardware

-• And more...
+• And more ...

 USB Setup

-• Use the lsusb command to get a list of all USB devices connected to your system.
+• Option A) Use the lsusb command to get a list of all USB devices connected to your system.
 Each line in the lsusb output represents a USB device with a Bus number and Device number.

 $ lsusb